 VoIP: Voice over Internet Protocol

-Voice over Internet Protocol (VoIP) is technology that delivers voice communications, streaming video, and other media over the Internet.
-VoIP is also just shorthand for a wide variety of phone services, including hosted PBX, on-premise PBX, and SIP trunking.
+Voice over Internet Protocol (VoIP) is technology that delivers voice communications, streaming video, and other media over the internet.
+VoIP is also shorthand for a wide variety of phone services, including hosted PBX, on-premise PBX, and SIP trunking.

 A hosted VoIP phone system keeps its hardware offsite, under the maintenance of the service provider.
 An on-premise VoIP phone system, on the other hand, keeps its hardware onsite, at the business itself.
 (See: hosted PBX, on-premise PBX.)